khinsen/MMTK/Doc/mmtk.rst

 The name should be meaningful to users, but is not used by MMTK itself.
 The structure is optional and not used by MMTK either.
 The following lines create the atoms in the group and assign them to variables.
-These variables become attributes of the molecule, i.e. when a water molecule is created in an application program by w = Molecule('water'), then w.H1 will refer to its first hydrogen atom.
+These variables become attributes of the molecule, i.e. when a water molecule is created in an application program by ``w = Molecule('water')``, then ``w.H1`` will refer to its first hydrogen atom.
 The names of these variables can be any legal Python names.
-The list of bonds, however, must be assigned to the variable "bonds".
+The list of bonds, however, must be assigned to the name ``bonds``.
 The bond list is used by force fields and for visualization.

-The variable "pdbmap" is used for reading and writing PDB files.
+The name ``pdbmap`` is used for reading and writing PDB files.
 Its value must be a list of tuples, where each tuple defines one PDB residue.
 The first element of the tuple is the residue name, which is used only for output.
 The second element is a dictionary that maps PDB atom names to the actual atoms.
-The pdbmap entry of any object can be overridden by an entry in a higher-level object, i.e. in the case of a molecule a complex containing it.
-The variable "pdb_alternative" allows to read PDB files that use non-standard names.
-When a PDB atom name is not found in the pdbmap, an attempt is made to translate it to another name using pdb_alternative.
+The ``pdbmap`` entry of any object can be overridden by an entry in a higher-level object, i.e. in the case of a molecule a complex containing it.
+The name ``pdb_alternative`` allows to read PDB files that use non-standard names.
+When a PDB atom name is not found in the ``pdbmap``, an attempt is made to translate it to another name using ``pdb_alternative``.

 The two following lines in the definition file contain information specific to force fields, in this case the Amber force field.
-The dictionary "amber_atom_type" defines the atom type for each atom; the dictionary "amber_charge" defines the partial charges.
+The dictionary ``amber_atom_type`` defines the atom type for each atom; the dictionary ``amber_charge`` defines the partial charges.
 As for pdbmap entries, these definitions can be overridden by higher-level definitions.

-The variable "configurations" can be defined to be a dictionary of configurations for the molecule.
-During the construction of a molecule, a configuration can be specified via an optional parameter, e.g. w = Molecule('water', configuration='default').
-The names of the configurations can be arbitrary; only the name "default" has a special meaning; it is applied by default if no other configuration is specified when constructing the molecule.
+The name ``configurations`` can be defined to be a dictionary of configurations for the molecule.
+During the construction of a molecule, a configuration can be specified via an optional parameter, e.g.
+``w = Molecule('water', configuration='default')``.
+The names of the
+configurations can be arbitrary; only the name "default" has a special meaning; it is applied by default if no other configuration is specified when constructing the molecule.
 If there is no default configuration,